 - Diuretics help your body get rid of extra fluid and protect your heart from more damage.
 Diuretics may make you urinate more often.

 - Nitrates improve the blood flow through your heart.

-- Morphine helps blood vessels in your lungs open wider.
-This lets your blood pick up more oxygen, and your breathing may become easier.
+- Morphine helps blood vessels in your lungs open wider so you can breathe easier.

-- Intake and output is done to measure how much liquid you drink or get in your IV, and how much you urinate.
-They will compare your weight from day to day to check how much body fluid you have.
+- Intake and output measures how much liquid you drink or get in your IV, and how much you urinate.
+Caregivers will compare your weight from day to day to check how much body fluid you have.
 Rapid weight gain can be a sign of fluid retention.
-This may mean your CHF is worsening.
+This may mean your heart failure is worsening.

-- Extra oxygen may be given through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
+- Oxygen may help you breathe easier if your oxygen level is lower than normal.
+It may be given through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 A CPAP may be used to keep your airway open while you sleep.
 You may need a ventilator if you cannot breathe on your own.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.